bangle-io/bangle-editor/core/api.md

   Convert to a bulletList and if already a bulletList, convert it to a paragraph node.

 - **toggleTodoList**(): {{core.link.Command}}\
-  Convert to a todoList but if already a todoList or bulletList, convert it to a paragraph node.
+  Convert to a bulletList with todoChecked attribute but if already a bulletList, convert it to a paragraph node.

 - **queryIsBulletListActive**(): {{typedQueryCommand "boolean"}}\
   Query if the selection is inside a bullet list.